Academic Classes

 Mrs. Yetta Roy

-Textbooks: Exploring Creation with Advanced Biology, 2nd ed textbook and Student Notebook
+Textbook: Exploring Creation with Advanced Biology: The Human Body, 2nd ed. and Student Notebook

 Pre-requisite: Algebra 1

-Textbooks: Scientific calculator; Exploring Creation with Chemistry text (Student Notebook optional)
+Textbooks: Scientific calculator; Exploring Creation with Chemistry, 3rd edition text and Student Notebook

 Course involves a detailed introduction to the methods and concepts of general chemistry, including lab experiments.
 Topics include classifications, moles, significant figures, stoichiometry, thermochemistry, thermodynamics, kinetics, acids and bases, redox reactions, atomic structure, and more.
 Labs included.